madhurima-kandadai/work-samples/api-node/README.md

 ## Hosted version

-If you intend to focus on the client-side design aspect of the problem set, you can start by leveraging the hosted version at <https://eq-work-samples-api.herokuapp.com>
+If you intend to focus on the client-side aspect of the problem set, you can start by leveraging the hosted version at <https://eq-work-samples-api.herokuapp.com>

 ## Environment